-As you get older, you will have to focus your attention a bit.
+As you get older, you will have to focus your attention.
 You may have to write longer papers in undergrad such as a thesis.
-In that, you can really delve deep on a subject that matters to you.
+In that paper, you can delve deep on a subject that matters to you.

 4. Get To Know Your Professors Research (And Even Join It If You Can)

-Getting involved in a professor’s research looks awesome on your resume!
-You may even be able to become a research assistant or take an independent study with a professor so you get class credit for working with them!
+Getting involved in a professor’s research looks incredible on your resume!
+You may even be able to become a research assistant or take an independent study with a professor, so you get class credit for working with them!

 5. Get Ready To Face The Uncomfortable Topics

-You may be forced to think of a viewpoint you have never thought of or even some viewpoints that seem far-fetched or crazy.
+You may be forced to think of a viewpoint you have never considered or even some views that seem far-fetched or crazy.
 Sociology shouldn’t be about comfort.
 It should be about thinking about things using a variety of theories.

 Don’t get set in your theory of thinking about things, especially not as an undergraduate.
-After you have taken some classes and learned some stuff you may find that you agree with a certain sociological theory or view more (for example, I am a conflict theorist) but you should definitely get to know other perspectives and put yourself in other people’s shoes.
+After you have taken some classes and learned some stuff, you may find that you agree with a specific sociological theory or view more (for example, I am a conflict theorist) but you should get to know other perspectives and put yourself in other people’s shoes.